A Spring Wreath Tutorial

 You will need to gather:

-• A natural wreath base - mine is made from foraged honeysuckle vine so anything similar will work
+• A natural wreath base - quite large as this is a statement wreath, mine is hop vine

 • A bushy foliage with flowers such as mimosa - flowering at the moment so if you can find a tree or have a friend with one, go begging